The Future Looks Bright for Aviation Mechanics

 Whether you want to work on military aircraft, with commercial airlines or support air freight — the number of career options in aviation for mechanics continues to grow.

+Commercial aviation is also evolving.
 Climate change and an expected prolonged decrease in business travel is changing both the exterior and interior of commercial aircraft.
 Not only are engines becoming more efficient, but the layout of the commercial planes should continue to evolve with consumer demands.
 Think more leg room, bigger seats and other adjustments that make the flight more comfortable.
 Aviation mechanics will be learning how to maintain the new equipment and technology which expands their skill sets.

 “Take your time.
 There’s a lot of opportunities being put in front of people.
 The big thing is to know your goals, skills and interest.
 At Aerotek, we’ve got plenty of opportunities across all facets, but we’re really going to guide you based on your goals, skills and interest,” says Dominguez.